-The privacy of student education records will be protected in accordance with the Family Educational Rights and Privacy Act (FERPA).
-The privacy of an individual's medical and related records generally is protected by the Health Insurance Portability and Accountability Act (HIPAA) and Title 2, Chapter 81 and Title 4, Chapter 241, Subchapter G, of the Texas Health & Safety Code, and Chapter 144 of the Texas Civil Practice and Remedies Code, excepting health records protected by FERPA.
-Access to an employee's personnel records in Texas is governed by Chapter 103 of the Texas LaborCode.
+The privacy of student education records is governed by the Family Educational Rights and Privacy Act (FERPA).
+The privacy of an individual's medical and related records generally is governed by the Health Insurance Portability and Accountability Act (HIPAA) and Title 2, Chapter 81 and Title 4, Chapter 241, Subchapter G, of the Texas Health & Safety Code, and Chapter 144 of the Texas Civil Practice and Remedies Code, excepting health records protected by FERPA.
+Access to an employee's personnel records in Texas is governed by Chapter 103 of the Texas Labor Code.